QCaudron/cw_affixes/README.md

 ## Data

 The word and frequency data is based on [Peter Norvig's 1/3 million most frequent English words](https://norvig.com/ngrams/count_1w.txt) truncated down to the top 10,000 words.
-N-grams are calculated based on word prefixes and suffixes, and can be weighed using the count data in this dataset.
+N-grams are calculated based on word prefixes and suffixes, and are weighted using the count data in this dataset.